 Pupil Attendance Report (PAR): Attendance must be recorded once daily, summarized periodically, and maintained on file by the school.
 PAR applies to grades Kindergarten through 12th grade only.
 Do not include enrollment of nursery school or Pre-K students and teachers, post graduate students or pupils with disabilities who are enrolled pursuant to a contract with a public-school district or the New York State Education Department.
 Kindergarten students are defined as those children who are or turn five years of age by December 31 of the school year in question.

 Elementary and Intermediate Assessment in English Language Arts and Math (EIA): Grades 3 through 8 Math and English Language Arts (ELA) tests must be administered and reported to the New York State Education Department’s Office of Information and Reporting Services through a contract with a Regional Information Center (RIC) for scanning and reporting in the Student Repository System (SIRS).
-Non-public schools must adhere to the required deadlines and follow the RIC’s conditions for acceptance of material to have their scores reported and reimbursed.
+Religious and independent schools must adhere to the required deadlines and follow the RIC’s conditions for acceptance of material to have their scores reported and reimbursed.
 Proof of mailing should be maintained by the school, as well as a record of the students’ scores and a copy of answer sheets.
 (Printing costs are reimbursed at the rate of $86 per grade for those schools that do not have their tests graded by a Regional Scoring Center.)
 The website for Office of State Assessment will contain the schedules and information about the administration of these tests.

 Regents Examinations (RE): Regents exams must be administered, scored, the results interpreted, and reported in level 0 of SIRS.
-Non-public schools that administer any of the Regents Examinations must contract for data collection, scanning, and reporting services with a RIC.
-Non-public schools must adhere to the required deadlines and follow the RIC’s conditions for acceptance of material to have their scores reported and reimbursed.
+Religious and independent schools that administer any of the Regents Examinations must contract for data collection, scanning, and reporting services with a RIC.
+Religious and independent schools must adhere to the required deadlines and follow the RIC’s conditions for acceptance of material to have their scores reported and reimbursed.
 Proof of mailing should be maintained by the school, as well as a record of the students’ scores and a copy of answer sheets.
 Please note that the online system will populate your Regents counts with the number of exams that your RIC reports to the State which does not include retesting of students.
 Schools are eligible to receive reimbursement for all tests administered in accordance with all rules, including retesting, so the school should claim any retests and be prepared to submit supporting documentation if requested.
 Reporting correctly in Level 0 will accomplish this task.

-Do not claim examination results for students enrolled in other schools, even if the students attended class and/or were tested in the Non-public school.
+Do not claim examination results for students enrolled in other schools, even if the students attended class and/or were tested in the religious and/or independent school.
 The principal of the school where the student is enrolled is responsible for reporting the examination score and the school where the student is enrolled receives the mandated services aid for the examinations.
 Please note that the administration of the Second Language Proficiency (SLP) exam is not a reimbursable expense.
 The website for the Office of State Assessment will contain the schedules and information about the administration of these tests.

 Regents Competency Testing Program (RCTP) - No Longer Offered: The Regents Competency Test are no longer offered by New York State Education Department, so we cannot accept reimbursement claims for the administration of these test after the 2018-19 school year.
 They were available in August 2018 only and were administered to students who have completed the unit of study requirements specified under “Admission Requirements” in Section One of the School Administrator’s Manual.